nautobot/nautobot-app-circuit-maintenance/README.md

 - `source_header`: Specify a particular email header to use to identify the source of a particular notification and assign it to the appropriate provider.
 If unset, `From` will be used, but if your emails are not received directly from the provider but instead pass through a mailing list or alias, you might need to set this to a different value such as `X-Original-Sender` instead.
 - `limit_emails_with_not_header_from`: List of emails used to restrict the emails retrieved when NOT using the `source_header` "From" and we can't use the `Provider` original emails to filter.
 - `extra_scopes`: Specify a list of additional Google OAuth2 scopes to request access to in addition to GMail API access.
 - `labels`: Specify a dictionary of message labels and their corresponding Gmail label IDs; used to automatically label messages as they are processed by this plugin for later investigation and troubleshooting.
-Any labels that are not specified will be skipped.
+See below for how to look up the IDs for the desired labels; any labels that are not specified will be skipped.
 Currently supported labels are:
   - `unknown-provider` - A message was inspected but the plugin could not identify which provider this message came from in order to parse it properly
   - `parsing-failed` - An error occurred while trying to parse this message
   - `parsed` - The message was parsed successfully